-Read more about registering for online claiming for the PBS on the Department of Human Services website.
+Read more about registering for online claiming for the PBS as a pharmacist, including PRODA set-up on the Services Australia website.

 Contact usFor any queries, please email details of your enquiry to firstname.lastname@example.org or call PBS Approved Suppliers on 1800 316 389.

-Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).
+Form - Privacy NoteThe Australian Government Department of Health and Aged Care (Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).